How Asana Works: Attunement and Harmonization

 There exist many hatha yoga procedures/practices that are designed to establish this profound synergistic balance through asana, mudra, bandha, pranayama, and visualization, but the basic components are always the same; i.e., the balanced manipulation of the left (ida or lalana) psychic nerve (nadi) with the right (pingala or rasana) psychic nerve (pingala), so that they are balanced and synchronized.
 When that profound synchronicity is realized, then the left/right polarization, imbalances, duality, and conflict all cease.
 Here the core energy is activated through the foundational root (muladhara) center (chakra).
 This energy then enters the central core (sushumna or avadhuti) psychic nerve (nadi) where the body/mind now is organized around.
 This is the activated core which occurs when the chakras (energy centers) are balanced , harmonized, and open forming the living components of the self instructing evolutionary/creative energy called mother kundalini.
 Here one realizes the non-dual union of spirit and nature, pure objectivity with pure subjectivity, consciousness with embodiment/beingness, creator/creation, male/female, yang/yin, samantabhadra/Samantabhadri, shiva/shakti, rasana/lalana, pingala/ida, ha/tha, which is transconceptional, all encompassing, and beyond words to describe.

 This natural evolutionary energy is the true healer and instructor.
 The ancient yogis (Hindu, Buddhist, Jain, etc) would abide in sublime communion of total integration (samadhi) through meditation and contemplation techniques (sahaj samadhi), and thus the entire organism's energy system would automatically self regulate as above in synchrony.
 When the natural evolutionary energy entered the central channel (sushumna), these yogis would undergo various spontaneous ecstatic dances, movements, kriyas, songs, sounds, gazes, breathing (pranayama), and/or gestures (mudras) which were observed and written down.
 They were moved by their direct experience.
 Thus yogic pranayama, hatha yoga asana practice, bandhas, mudra practice, tratak, and prana vidya practices began as a method of reverse engineering this state of harmony, integration, and profound synergistic balance/symmetry.
 At the same time, yogis realized that these practices opened up the nadis, enhanced the pranic flow, stimulated greater awareness of cit-shakti, provided more balance, harmony, integration, and meditational stability.
-In short the science of hatha yoga began to flourish working from the coarse body to the more subtle, to that which was beyond even the most subtle (formless realm).
+In short, the science of hatha yoga began to flourish working from the coarse body to the more subtle, to that which was beyond even the most subtle (formless realm).
+As the mind affects the body's physiology, so too does the physiology affect the mind.

-That intermediate alchemical vessel where integration was achieved was the vessel of the energy body or illusory body (the bliss body of the Buddha or sambhogakaya).
+That intermediate alchemical vessel, which is to be activated and expressed -- where integration is achieved can be described as the vessel of the energy light body or illusory body (the pain free body of the Buddha or sambhogakaya).

-In yoga therapy, what is most excellent is that the practitioner recognizes fear or other afflictive emotions (kleshas) arise when one is doing an asana.
-That supplies a somatic hook (titrating the asana) in into releasing/clearing the emotional obscuration for good.
+In yoga therapy, what is most excellent is that the practitioner recognizes fear or other afflictive emotions (kleshas) when they arise, when one is doing an asana.
+That supplies a somatic hook (through titration -- through slowly allowing in new cit-prana into the area) releasing/clearing the emotional obscuration for good.
 This is also how body psychotherapy and somatics work to clear post traumatic stress syndromes.
 Hence one discovers an old unresolved emotion trapped (walled off) non-verbally inside the body.
 Not focusing on the cause of the fear, but rather focusing on releasing it through movement, breath, and energy work.
 The cause could be when one was in the womb all cramped up, or trapped in the crib with tight covers, or the fear or pain you experienced when you fell at age 4, or shame when felt at age 7, karmic (peri-natal), or even precognitive/anticipatory, etc. Therapeutically it simply doesn't matter.

 The gift here is that through asana practice one has consciously recognized an emotion that is triggered when one visits that region or mechanism.
 So simply by slowly entering into that space (called titrating) one can adjust the intensity and consciously investigate the emotions and energetics involved.
 This handle affords the practitioner to clear out the energy blockage consciously by at first moving into it with the body and breath at their own pace s l o w l y and gradually and “safely”.